Skip to main content

 gameplay3 negative mentions

-• The game features a unique phone interface that enhances immersion and adds a refreshing twist to the visual novel genre.
+• The game features a unique phone interface that enhances immersion and adds a fresh twist to the visual novel genre.

-• The writing is generally well-crafted, with natural dialogue that makes the characters feel relatable and engaging.
+• The writing is generally well-crafted, with natural dialogue and interesting characters that keep players engaged.

-• The soundtrack and sound design effectively complement the atmosphere, enhancing the overall experience.
+• The soundtrack and sound design are well-executed, effectively complementing the game's atmosphere and enhancing the overall experience.

 • “It has a wonderful story that keeps suspense rolling, as well as characters that are fun and enjoyable to the umpteenth degree.”